JustinHoyt/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ```

 ### 3. App Icon
 This is a custom icon for your application.
-Please refer to [Uploading Graphics](Displaying Information/Uploading Graphics) for icon sizes.
+Please refer to [Adaptive Interface Capabilities](Displaying a User Interface/Adaptive Interface Capabilities) for icon sizes.

 ##### Objective-C
 ```objc